William Robert Masterton (1872-1961)

 Mr. Reg Murray, one time of Herberton, but now in Townsville, states that the Redbank copper field is situated about 150 miles from Burketown, just across the Territory border.
 W. R. Masterton, who has worked the original leases for about 30 years, went there originally about 1909 with a party from Irvinebank.
 They travelled overland to Burketown, where they purchased a waggon and set off with supplies.
 The syndicate gradually broke up until Masterton remained alone to continue working.
 The field is on broken, sandy country with poor road access and of late years leases adjacent to those owned by Masterton have been worked spasmodically by the Atkinson brothers, Jim and Del.

 Masterton at times employs additional white labor, but uses aborigines to a large extent He has no machinery, the ore being lifted by windlass, bagged and conveyed to Massacre Inlet, in the Gulf, where it is picked up regularly each month by the small John Burke schooner Leisha, which tranships to the Wandana, by which it is conveyed to Cairns and finally railed to Chlllagoe.
 Massacre Inlet is about 60 miles from the Redbank field and carriers convey Masterton's ore on contract over a very rough bush road.
-Mr. Murray says the ore is of high metal contents, and be thinks Masterton has made enough by his own crude methods to get out.
+Mr. Murray says the ore is of high metal contents, and he thinks Masterton has made enough by his own crude methods to get out.
 For years his abode has been in a natural cave on one of the cliff faces.
 The field was recently surveyed by the aerial geophysical party and a land party is now completing its investigations.

 Townsville Daily Bulletin